QRCC: Evaluating Large Quantum Circuits on Small Quantum Computers through Integrated Qubit Reuse and Circuit Cutting: Experimental Results

 \subsection{Time Comparison}

-In this section, we compare the time required to find the cutting solutions using \OurScheme{} and CutQC.
+We next compare the time required to find the cutting solutions using \OurScheme{} and CutQC.
 For a fair comparison, we assume we know $k$, the number of subcircuits of the solution for each setting.
 This is because \OurScheme{} and CutQC work slightly differently.
 For \OurScheme{}, the user specifies a range [$C_{min}$,$C_{max}$] and the subcircuit number of the found solution $k$ is guaranteed to be within the range.
 For CutQC, the user needs to specify the exact $k$ such that CutQC searches for the best solution with $k$ subcircuits.
 For the latter, the user needs to manually increment $k$ if a smaller $k$ value results in $no$-$solution$.
 In the experiment, assuming we know $k$, we set $C_{min}$=$k$=$C_{max}$ for \OurScheme{} and start with $k$ for CutQC.

 Table \ref{table:Wire_cut_timing_results} summarizes the wall clock time to find the solutions in Table 1.
 From the table, \OurScheme{} runs much faster than CutQC for most cases.
-On average, \OurScheme{} is 78\% faster than CutQC.
+On average, \OurScheme{} is 58\% faster than CutQC, for cases where CutQC can find a solution.
 The main reason is that \OurScheme{} builds a linear model while CutQC adopts a non-linear model.
-The quadratic constraints in the CutQC model significantly slow down the solver in searching for the best cutting solution.
+The quadratic constraints in CutQC significantly slow down the search performance.
 In addition, without qubit reuse, CutQC introduces one extra qubit (i.e.,{\em initialization qubit}) after each cut, which increases the number of qubits in the subcircuit and makes it difficult to find a valid cutting solution.